electric-sql/electric/examples/checkout/README.md

 If you need to change the configuration of ports, that can be done in `./backend/.env`

-## Setup
+## Setup and run locally using a local Supabase stack

-Start Postgres and Electric using Docker (see [running the examples](https://electric-sql.com/docs/examples/notes/running) for more options):
+Start local Supabase and Electric using Docker (see [running the examples](https://electric-sql.com/docs/examples/notes/running) for more options):

 ```shell
 npm run backend:up